ishikasingh/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I am PhD student at USC, advised by [Jesse Thomason](https://jessethomason.com/).
+My research interests are across NLP, RL, and ML theory; primarily around why (how) language is necessary for (can be utilized in) robot learning.
+I think that problems under Embodied AI are yet more foundational than applied, and hold deep-rooted benefits for the society.

-I am a final year undergrad at IIT Kanpur.
-I am fortunate to have worked with [Prof. Ashutosh Modi](https://ashutosh-modi.github.io/) (IIT-K), [Prof. Nisheeth Srivastava](https://www.cse.iitk.ac.in/users/nsrivast/) (IIT-K), and [Prof. Pengtao Xie](https://sites.google.com/site/pengtaoxie2008/) ([UC San Diego](https://ucsd.edu/)).
+Previously, I am fortunate to have worked with [Prof. Ashutosh Modi](https://ashutosh-modi.github.io/) (IIT-K), [Prof. Nisheeth Srivastava](https://www.cse.iitk.ac.in/users/nsrivast/) (IIT-K), and [Prof. Pengtao Xie](https://sites.google.com/site/pengtaoxie2008/) ([UC San Diego](https://ucsd.edu/)).
 I have spent one of my summers interning at [Adobe Research](https://adobe.ly/3irCKbn).
 I have mostly worked in NLP and theoretical ML (see [publications](https://ishikasingh.github.io/#pubs)).
-My research interests are across NLP, RL, and ML theory; primarily around why (how) language is necessary for (can be utilized in) robot learning.
-I think that problems under Embodied AI are yet more foundational than applied, and hold deep-rooted benefits for the society.

 I am also a part of [Brain & Cognitive Society (BCS)](https://bcs-iitk.github.io/) at IIT-K, currently leading the group, where I organize interesting [talks](https://bcs-iitk.github.io/journal-club/) and collaborate/mentor [projects](https://bcs-iitk.github.io/events/2020/05/01/Summer-Projects-2020.html).
 I have also been an Academic Mentor to freshers for 1st year Mathematics Courses offered at IIT-K.